Introduction to Histograms

 Efficiencies in Team Collaboration Using ScheduleReader and Histograms

-Understanding resource allocations and the distribution of work throughout a project is critical to managing projects and identifying risks to the project timeline.
-Utilizing ScheduleReader offers the project team similar and convenient features that can be found in Primavera P6 for team collaboration, such as its picturesque ability to display s-curves, histograms and stacked histograms with the option to customize the individual resources, patterns, and colors within the histograms.
-This feature can be successfully obtained from an imported Primavera P6 XER file, whether the user has access to Primavera P6 or not.
+Understanding manpower, resource allocations, and the distribution of work throughout a project are critical to managing projects and identifying risks to the project timeline.
+Utilizing ScheduleReader offers the project team similar and convenient features that can be found in Primavera P6 for team collaboration, such as its picturesque ability to display s-curves, histograms, and stacked histograms with the option to customize the individual resources, patterns and colors within the histograms.
+This feature can be successfully obtained from an imported Primavera P6 XER file, whether the user has access to Primavera P6 and is considered the “power user” or not.

 About the Author